shodmon/shodmon/README.md

 - 👋 Hi, I’m @shodmon
-- 🌱 Python, Java
+- 🌱 Java
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Java projects
 - 📫 How to reach me: sbabakhanzoda@gmail.com

 <!---